 • Melasma

-There are several caveats that could disqualify you from the procedure: If you have a predisposition to keloid formations; if you use systemic steroids like prednisone; if you have any fungal, viral, or bacterial infections; and if you are being treated for acne with isotretinoin.
+There are several caveats that could disqualify you from the procedure: If you have a predisposition to keloid formation; if you have any fungal, viral, or bacterial infections on your skin; and if you are being treated for acne with isotretinoin.

 • Fraxel Repair is a carbon dioxide laser.
-This is perhaps the most aggressive treatment for deep scars, sun damage, ingrained wrinkles, and loose skin, and the immediate damage it produces will require a more substantial recovery period.
+This is perhaps the most aggressive treatment for deep scars, sun damage, ingrained wrinkles, and loose skin.
+The immediate damage it produces will require a more substantial recovery period.

 • Fraxel Restore is an erbium, non-ablative laser, primarily used to target superficial issues in the skin, like toning and texture.
 This is less aggressive and has a quicker recovery period.